simokhin/Weather-App/README.md

 # Weather-App
-The Weather App Project for the Odin Proeject
+The Weather App Project for the Odin Project